2020 International Academic Competitions – Varsity & Junior Varsity 2020 US National Championships – General Information

 We will once again award a small school Varsity and small school JV National Champion this year.
 A Small School is defined as a non-magnet, non-selective public school with 1000 or fewer students in a four grade school (e.g. 9-12) or 800 in a three grade school – (e.g. 10-12 or 6-8).
 Small schools do not play in a separate draw of the tournament.

-New for 2019-2020!
-We will be offering a separate small school playoff bracket for both Varsity and JV Small Schools.
+We will also be offering a separate small school playoff bracket for both Varsity and JV Small Schools.
 The top 6 small school teams will make the playoffs in both age divisions.
 The top 4 teams go into the playoffs in double elimination position; the next 4 teams go into the playoffs in single elimination position.
 If a Small School-eligible team or teams make the playoffs of the main draw, then they will get advanced into later stages of the Small School playoffs automatically.

 We will also award prizes for the top homeschool, middle school, and single-player teams, but these awards are not played off; they simply go to the highest team in the overall rankings with these designations in both Varsity and JV.